Battle of the Black River

 The Battle of the Black River was a series of conflicts between April and August 1782 during the American War of Independence.
-They were fought between British and Spanish forces for control of the Black River settlement, located on the Mosquito Shore.
+They were fought between British and Spanish forces for control of the Black River settlement in Mosquitia.
 Spanish forces forced out a small British garrison and most of the settlers in April 1782.
 The British responded in August, regrouping the settlers and reinforcing them with troops from Jamaica.
 They successfully recaptured the settlement from the disease-depleted Spanish force.

 Background

-Matías de Gálvez, the Captain General of Spanish Guatemala, was ordered by King Charles to "dislocate the English from their hidden settlements on the Gulf of Honduras."
-In 1782 he embarked on a series of actions to wipe out British settlements, which held long-established logging rights on the southern coast of the Yucatan Peninsula (present-day Belize), and also settlements on the Mosquito Coast (present-day Honduras and Nicaragua).
+Matías de Gálvez, the Captain General of Spanish Guatemala, was ordered by King Charles to "dislocate the English from their hidden settlements on the Gulf of Honduras".
+In 1782, he embarked on a series of actions to wipe out British settlements, which held long-established logging rights on the southern coast of the Yucatan Peninsula (present-day Belize), and also settlements on the Mosquito Coast (present-day Honduras and Nicaragua).

-In March 1782 more than 800 Spanish troops led by Gálvez had captured Roatán, overwhelming the British garrison that then numbered just eighty men.
+In March 1782, more than 800 Spanish troops led by Gálvez had captured Roatán, overwhelming the British garrison that then numbered just eighty men.
 With reinforcements of another 600 men, he went on to capture the Black River settlement the next month, which was defended by fewer than twenty men.
 James Lawrie, a major in the 49th Regiment of Foot who commanded the small British force, resisted as best he could, but abandoned the fortifications and fled with his men through the jungle to Cape Gracias a Dios.

 The British governor of Jamaica, General Sir Archibald Campbell, was preoccupied by a planned Franco-Spanish attack on the island, and was unable to immediately send relief.
 However, the invasion of Jamaica was called off after the decisive British victory at the Battle of the Saintes where Admiral Rodney defeated the French fleet before it joined the Spanish.
 By the end of April the balance of power in the Caribbean had shifted to the British Royal Navy.
 With this in effect, Governor Campbell gave Edward Marcus Despard permission to retake the Black River settlement after learning that Lawrie had a force waiting to strike back.